santu26/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---wbqbs7hgdpmu/README.md

-responisve protofolio page using html and css only
+responisve protfolio page using html and css only